 As an ambulance billing service, we care about all of the patients behind the claims we work with.
 And we care about our providers, our clients.
 But we also care about our nation’s healthcare system.
 Medicare and Medicaid are strained systems at best.
 Abusing them by transporting patients who could be transported safely by another means, is not the answer to anyone’s problem.
 But I would also offer, as an alternative, Medicare does not always react to provider claims and prior auth requests fairly.
 This is why it is important to work with a qualified partner for your billing.
 A company small enough to care about you and your company, but large enough to make sure you always have a team of professionals in your corner.

 If you need help with your repetitive ambulance patients, give us a call today… 1-800-635-7577.

 The PMC Team

 Disclaimer: Priority Medical Claims is not a law firm and the author of this post is not an attorney.
 Nothing in this post or on this website should be relied on as legal counsel.
-We are simply a medical billing agency who has helped numerous ambulance and EMS providers succeed in the modern ambulance business during the last twenty five years.
-We have experience working with a few different attorneys who specialize in ambulance issues.
-If you need legal advice, we would be happy to share the names of those firms with you during a confidential consultation.
+We are simply a medical billing agency with more than two decades of ambulance and EMS billing experience.
+Get the help and support you need at 1-800-635-7577.